 Turkey meatballs don't get the credit that they deserve.
 Just because they are made from extra lean meat doesn't mean they have to be dry.
 In fact, it's hard to believe that these meatballs are made from ground lean turkey meat.
 I would pick them over many other types of meatballs.
 No wonder that this recipe has been our family favorite for a long time.

-I find that the best way to get the most tender, flavorful and juicy meatballs is to quickly sear them then cook over low heat covered until done.
-I use the same method to make my famous beer brats, extra tender chicken wings and other dishes.
-It only takes less than 30 minutes to cook these meatballs to the internal temperature of 160F.
-Don’t worry, the temperature will continue rising after you take them off the heat, reaching 165F in a few minutes.
+I find that the best way to get the most tender, flavorful, and juicy meatballs is to quickly sear them and then cook over low heat covered until done.
+I use the same method to make my famous beer brats, extra tender chicken wings, and other dishes.
+It only takes less than 30 minutes to cook these meatballs to an internal temperature of 160F.
+Don't worry; the temperature will rise after you take them off the heat, reaching 165F in a few minutes.

-To keep turkey meatballs moist, I add chicken broth, bread crumbs and minced onion to the mix.
+I add chicken broth, bread crumbs, and minced onion to the mix to keep turkey meatballs moist.
 Instead of onion, you can also try leeks.
 I like using both interchangeably.

-I could say that these meatballs are so moist and tender that they don’t need any sauce.
-But I won’t.
+I could say that these meatballs are so moist and tender that they don't need any sauce.
+But I won't.
 I like my turkey meatballs with a little bit of gravy, the recipe for which I provided below.
 Gravy and garlic mashed potatoes.
-A comforting dinner for a cold winter night.
+It is a comforting dinner for a cold winter night.
 Or make turkey meatball sandwiches with sourdough bread or brioche buns.

 - 2 lbs ground turkey

 - 2 cloves garlic minced

 - 1/4 cup chicken broth